 There are many things that parents can do to help their child at home.
 Here are a few helpful tips.

-- Make sure that your child has a quiet place where homework can be done without interruption.
-Set aside time every evening to look over your child's homework together after it has been completed.
+Make sure that your child has a quiet place where homework can be done without interruption.

-- Contact me to set up a time to meet to discuss your child's progress.
+Contact me to set up a time to discuss your child's progress if you feel it is necessary.

 "What happens if my child is absent?"